 On this page

 Well-chosen investment properties can help SMSFs to achieve capital growth over time, as well as rental income from tenants.
-SMSFs can also reduce their tax payable by claiming investment property expense deductions against the rental income they generate.
+SMSFs can also reduce their tax payable by claiming deductions for investment property expenses against the rental income they generate.

-However, it’s important to understand what your fund can and can’t claim as investment property tax deductions.
+But it’s not open slather.
+It’s important to understand what your fund can and can’t claim as investment property tax deductions.
+And be warned – incorrect rental property deductions are regularly targeted in the ATO’s annual compliance hit list.

 Investment property expenses your fund can claim